IBM/kubernetes-storage/workshop/Lab5/cos-with-s3fs/MONGODB.md

 ## Conclusion

 You are awesome!
 You have now added IBM Cloud Object Storage persistent storage to your MongoDB database using dynamic provisioning the `IBM Cloud Object Storage plugin` based on `s3fs-fuse`.
 What remains is configuring your application to use the MongoDB service.

+You can use the instructions in the [FUSE lab](../../fuse/README.md) to mount a local filesystem to the remote Object Storage and inspect the documents.